PVicVG/GMWindows/README.md

 ![image](/Media/Functions.gif "image")
 ## Multiple Functions!
 GMWindows features three different kinds of Windows you can implement in your project, these being.
+# Option Menu
-> Option Menus.
-Useful for Menu Screens!
+> Useful for Menu Screens!
+# Message Boxes.
-> Message Boxes.
-Display messages in a fancy manner.
+> Display messages in a fancy manner.
+# String Boxes
-> String Boxes.
-Get strings from the user.
+> Get strings from the user.
 Useful for naming things!